DiogoGoto/IAQ-Sensor/README.md

 1. Install the esp32 board manager on version 2.0.17 by Espressif.
 2. Install the [libraries](#libraries) for the communication unit.
 3. Copy the folder _Uofc_Iaq_Library_ located Communication Unit\iaqazure\lib into your Arduino Libraries folder.
-4. Create a folder named _iaqwif_" in the Libraries folder, then copy the _IaqWifi.h_ from src folder, paste into the new folder, and rename it to _iaqwifi.h_
+4. Create a folder named _iaqwif_" in the Libraries folder, then copy the _IaqWifi.h_ from src folder, paste it into the new folder, and rename it to _iaqwifi.h_
 5. Open Communication Unit\iaqazure\src\azure\iot_configs.h change the wifi and Microsoft Azure settings.
 6. Open Communication Unit\iaqazure\iaqazure.ino and update the ID to match the ID in the sensor unit code.
 7. Upload the Communication unit code to the ESP-32 **S2**.